jackmulligan-ire/etch-a-sketch/README.md

 **4. Problem Solving**
 - Breaking larger project into sub tasks: To start, I created a single square div in my script and appended this to the DOM.
 Then, I created 16 square divs and arranged them in a row.
 I then moved onto creating 16 rows and 16 columns as per the brief.
 I approached all elements of the project in this way
 - Understand, plan, divide and conquer: Made use of this methodology to solve each sub-task, defining inputs and outputs, as well as writing pseudocode on how to solve the sub-task.
-This made it more efficient to solve the sub-tasks and debug as necessary
+This made it more efficient to solve the sub-tasks and debug as necessary.